lhbikos/ReC_Psychometrics/docs/04-Validity.md

 ## Factors Affecting Validity Coefficients

-Keeping in mind that a *validity coefficient* is merely the correlation between the test and some criteria, the same elements that impact the magnitude and significance of a correlation coefficient will similarly effect a validity coefficient.
+Keeping in mind that a *validity coefficient* is merely the correlation between the test and some criteria, the same elements that impact the magnitude and significance of a correlation coefficient will similarly affect a validity coefficient.

 **Nature of the group**.
 A test that has high validity in predicting a particular criterion in one population,  may have little or no validity in predicting the same criterion in another population.
 If a test is designed for use in diverse populations, information about the population generalizability should be reported in the technical manuals.